 Stressor #1: Habitat Loss and Modification

-Habitat modification created by levees is a major stress on juvenile Chinook by blocking their access to rearing areas and confining them to habitat in the channels (Williams 2009).
+Habitat modification created by levees and other landscape modifications is a major stress on juvenile Chinook by blocking their access to rearing areas and confining them to habitat in the channels (Williams 2009).
 The loss of floodplain and tidal marsh habitat has greatly reduced the availability and quality of juvenile rearing habitat, including reduced input of organic and inorganic material and food resources.

+Limited information on the feeding and growth of juvenile Chinook salmon as they migrate through the Delta and bays, suggest that these fish may be food limited (Kjelson et al. 1982; MacFarlane and Norton 2002).
+Substantial food web alterations in the Bays and Delta that have occurred over the last few decades may have reduced the availability of preferred prey for juvenile Chinook salmon (and steelhead) rearing and migrating through those locations (NMFS 2009).
+These food web changes were primarily caused by unintentional introductions of non-native species (Carlton et al. 1990; Kimmerer et al. 1994).
+Additionally, high concentrations of ammonium can inhibit primary and secondary production with cascading trophic effects (NMFS 2009).

 BDCP Objective #1

-Increase access to, and availability of, suitable habitat for juvenile fall-run Chinook salmon.
+Increase extent, access to, and availability of, suitable habitat for juvenile fall-run Chinook salmon, including presence of suitable food resources.

+.